Detailed package

 Advanced Health Check

 A more detailed private health check.
-Adds a 15-marker Full Blood Count, 12-lead ECG and urinalysis to our Essential blood panel — alongside body composition, lifestyle review and a personalised report.
+Adds a full blood count, 12-lead ECG and urinalysis to our Essential blood panel — alongside body composition, lifestyle review and a personalised report.

 No GP referral needed — book directly online